Geodesics motion of test particles around Schwarzschild-Klinkhamer wormhole with topological defects and gravitational lensing: Geodesics motion of test particles by wormhole with a global monopole

 We plot the deflection angle given by equation (\ref{f13}) as a function of $g'$ in Figure 8, considering both cases: without the effects of the global monopole parameter $\alpha_0=1$, and with the effects of the global monopole parameter $\alpha_0 \neq 1$.
 It is observed that the deflection angle is significantly increased in the presence of the global monopole, indicating the substantial influence of the global monopole on the deflection of light.

 As the parameter $g'$ always falls within the range $0 < g' < 1$, the deflection angle given by equation (\ref{f13}) can be expressed as follows:

-It is evident that the deflection angle for null geodesics is influenced by the global monopole parameter $\alpha_0$ and undergoes modifications.
-When $b^2=a^2$, the space-time (\ref{aa6}) corresponds to a non-vacuum solution of the field equations known as Klinkhamer wormhole with a global monopole.
+It is evident that the deflection angle for null geodesics is influenced by global monopole characterized by the parameter $\alpha_0$ and undergoes modifications.
+When $b^2=a^2$, space-time (\ref{aa6}) corresponds to Klinkhamer defect wormhole with a global monopole.
 In that case, the expression for the deflection angle, derived from equation (\ref{f14}), can be written as $\delta\phi=\pi\,\left(\frac{1}{\alpha_0}-1\right)>0$.
-This implies that the deflection angle is positive and dependent on the global monopole parameter $\alpha_0$.